splitcomma/pda2-project/README.md

 ## Outline for the project:

-- Load and explore the Wisconsin Breast Cancer dataset using Pandas and Seaborn.
-This includes checking for missing values, identifying the data types, and getting some summary statistics.

-- Perform a statistical analysis of the dataset.
-This could include examining the distribution of the different features, calculating correlations between features, and testing for statistical significance.

-- Split the dataset into training and test sets, and use a range of machine learning algorithms from SKLearn to train classifiers.
-These could include logistic regression, decision trees, support vector machines, and so on.

-- Evaluate the classification performance of the different classifiers using metrics such as accuracy, precision, recall, and F1 score.

-- Fine-tune the parameters of the classifiers using cross-validation and grid search, and compare the results to the default parameter values.
-Explain your rationale for the parameter selections you made.
+• Undertake an analysis/review of the dataset and present an overview and background.
+• Provide a literature review on classifiers which have been applied to the dataset and compare their performance
+• Present a statistical analysis of the dataset
+• Using a range of machine learning algorithms, train a set of classifiers on the dataset (using SKLearn etc.) and present classification performance results.
+Detail your rationale for the parameter selections you made while training the classifiers.

-- Compare, contrast, and critique your results with reference to the literature.
-This could include discussing any similarities or differences with previous studies, and identifying any limitations or strengths of your approach.
+• Compare, contrast and critique your results with reference to the literature

-- Discuss and investigate how the dataset could be extended using data synthesis techniques such as bootstrapping or synthetic minority oversampling technique (SMOTE).
-Explain the potential benefits and drawbacks of these approaches.
+• Discuss and investigate how the dataset could be extended – using data synthesis of new tumour datapoints